Home/ICT/Artificial Intelligence/Zero-Shot and Few-Shot Learning Market

 The zero-shot and few-shot learning market is expected to expand at a significant CAGR over the forecast period.

 The zero-shot and few-shot learning market is rising in demand due to the growing advancement in the generative AI (Artificial Intelligence) and increasing scalability and cost effectiveness.
-The zero-shot learning is used for models to perform tasks without any additional data or training, while few-shot learning uses a small amount of labelled datasets.
-They are increasingly integrated across industries due to a decrease in dependency on labelled data, and generalization of real-world sparse like rare diseases, from limited data, which is promoting their expansion.
+Zero-shot learning is used for models to perform tasks without any additional data or training, while few-shot learning uses a small amount of labelled datasets.
+They are increasingly integrated across industries due to a decrease in dependency on labelled data, and the generalization of real-world sparse data like rare diseases from limited data, which is promoting their expansion.

 Zero-Shot and Few-Shot Learning Market Overview & Scope: